Richard Widick (IICAT:1/27/18)

 —The dispute settlement process:

 POINT: See Schapiro Liberalism: his account of the failure of German Liberalism is instructive: The constitution prepared under Bismarck did not include a liberal bill of rights, in which the state would submit to the will of the people.
-Hypothesis: type of failure repeated itself in the 1944 Bretton Woods process, which failed to submit the Bretton Woods institutions to the actual UN, which set it up: thus it and they became tools for global capital and the rights of corporations, not the rights of peoples, places, and communities who are represented in the United Nations.
+Hypothesis: this type of failure repeated itself in the 1944 Bretton Woods process, which failed to submit the Bretton Woods institutions to the actual UN, which set it up: thus it and they became tools for global capital and the rights of corporations, not the rights of peoples, places, and communities who are represented in the United Nations.

 Jubilee 2000 movement.
 (Stiglitz 1002:9-10).
 Njehu in Mertes 2004.